-- 1. Make sure that the neon lamp is in place whenever relay operation is being checked.
+- 1. Make sure that the meon lamp is in place whenever relay operation is being checked.
 This is necessary to limit the voltage peaks in the filter output at high currents so as to prevent damage to the Rectox Units. - 2.
-When changing taps under load, the spare tap screw should be inserted before removing the other tap screw. - 3.
+When changing tens under load, the space tap screw should be inserted before removing the other tap screw. - 3.
 All contacts should be periodically cleaned with a fine file.
-S#1002110 file is recommended, because of the danger of embedding small particles in the face of the soft silver and thus impairing the contact. - 4.
-The proper adjustments to insure correct operation of this relay have been made at the factory and should not be disturbed after receipt by the customer.
-If the adjustments have been changed, the relay taken apart for repairs, or if it is desired to check the adjustments at regular maintenance periods, the instructions below should be followed.
+S#1002110 file is recommended, because of the danger of embedding small particles in the face of the soft silver and thus impairing the contact.